 In the digital age, while the recommendation has been to avoid excessive screen time before bedtime, there’s a paradoxical emergence of technology designed to enhance sleep quality.
 Here are five apps that can be particularly helpful in facilitating a more restful night:

-Calm: Nature Sounds and Sleep Stories: Calm offers a variety of calming sounds, music, and narrated sleep stories to lull you into a peaceful slumber.
-The app provides a soothing auditory experience to help you unwind.
+Calm: Nature Sounds and Sleep Stories: Provides calming sounds, music, and sleep stories to help you unwind before sleep.

-Sleep Cycle: Smart Alarm and Sleep Tracking: Sleep Cycle tracks your sleep patterns and uses this information to wake you up during your lightest sleep phase, minimizing sleep inertia.
-It also provides insights into your sleep quality over time.
+Sleep Cycle: Smart Alarm and Sleep Tracking: Tracks your sleep patterns and wakes you up during the lightest phase of your sleep, minimizing grogginess.